aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### isNew() {#isNew--}

+<b>@deprecated.</b> Please use the 'isNew' property instead.
 True if the connection has not been refreshed for the first time; otherwise, false.
 This state can happen when the user saves the file before a query has finished returning.

 ```javascript
 isNew() : boolean;